 Because there is not a unified federal safety guidelines, the quality of zip line equipment, logistical planning and safety precautions vary widely between operators.
 Some areas where standards can widely vary include:

-- Course design – Courses must be designed so that riders cannot strike stationary objects during their decent.
-Further even safely designed courses can become dangerous when staff in insufficiently trained or there is insufficient supervision.
+Courses must be designed so that riders cannot strike stationary objects during their decent.
+This includes ensuring that any obstructions, such as trees, are monitored and areas near the ground are clear of pedestrian traffic.
+Further, even safely designed courses can become dangerous when staff in insufficiently trained or there is insufficient supervision.

-- Trolley standards – The trolley is the object that slides down the zip line.
-Desgings and standards vary widely.
+The trolley is the object that slides down the zip line.
+Designs and standards vary widely.
 Some trolleys may have brakes, but many do not.

-- Tower construction requirements – Faulty construction, construction on unstable ground or failure to adequately anchor the tower can result in tower collapse.
-Unfortunately and tragically collapses often result in death.
+Faulty construction, construction on unstable ground or failure to adequately anchor the tower can result in tower collapse.
+Unfortunately, and tragically collapses often result in death.

 Types of Zip Line Accident Injuries